RaphaelTurtlePower/objc_ios_guides/Using-UIRefreshControl.md

 It's useful to create the UIRefreshControl as an instance variable at the top of the class because you need to access it to stop the loading behavior.

 ```
-class MyViewController: UIViewController {
-    var refreshControl: UIRefreshControl!
+@interface MyViewController ()
+@property (nonatomic, strong) UIRefreshControl *refreshControl;
+@end

+@implementation MyViewController
 ...
+@end

 ```

 ### Step 2: Add the UIRefreshControl to the Scroll View

-In `viewDidLoad`, add the refresh control as a subview of the scrollview.
+In `viewDidLoad`, add the refresh control as a subview of the scrollview (or tableview or collection view).
 It's best to insert it at the lowest index so that it appears behind all the views in the scrollview.

 ```
-override func viewDidLoad() {
-    super.viewDidLoad()

-    refreshControl = UIRefreshControl()
-    refreshControl.addTarget(self, action: "onRefresh", forControlEvents: UIControlEvents.ValueChanged)
-    scrollView.insertSubview(refreshControl, atIndex: 0)
+- (void)viewDidLoad {
+    [super viewDidLoad];

+    self.refreshControl = [[UIRefreshControl alloc] init];
+    [self.refreshControl addTarget:self action:@selector(onRefresh) forControlEvents:UIControlEventValueChanged];
+    [self.tableView insertSubview:self.refreshControl atIndex:0];
 }

 ```

 ### Step 3: Implement the onRefresh Method

 In Step 2 above, we said whenever the refreshControl changes state, it should call the `onRefresh` method.
 We need to define that method.
-For prototyping, you can simulate network loading by canceling refreshing after a couple of seconds.
+When the refresh is complete, call endRefreshing on the refreshControl.

 ```
-func delay(delay:Double, closure:()->()) {
-    dispatch_after(
-        dispatch_time(
-            DISPATCH_TIME_NOW,
-            Int64(delay * Double(NSEC_PER_SEC))
-        ),
-        dispatch_get_main_queue(), closure)
-}

-func onRefresh() {
-    delay(2, closure: {
+- (void)onRefresh {
-        self.refreshControl.endRefreshing()
-    })
+    NSURL *url = [NSURL URLWithString:@"..."];
+    NSURLRequest *request = [[NSURLRequest alloc] initWithURL:url];
+    [NSURLConnection sendAsynchronousRequest:request queue:[NSOperationQueue mainQueue] completionHandler:^(NSURLResponse *response, NSData *data, NSError *connectionError) {

+        [self.refreshControl endRefreshing];
+    }];
 }

 ```